MrMisterPro/security-for-windows-10/README.md

 # security-for-windows-10
-These two security apps are recomended for windows 10 though when you search this may not be but when I tried it the two toped all the others.
+These three security apps are recomended for windows 10 though when you search this may not be the order but when I tried it these three toped off all the others.
+1. ADWcleaner
+2. Bitedfender
+3. Avast